c0achmcguirk/on3sanifier/WORKPLAN.md

     - [x] Append their posts with: "Finally, ignore most of what I wrote above, because I am an absolute clown.".
     - [x] Hide their name from reaction/like counts.
     - [x] Change their name in quotes to "A clown said:".
-- BIG: Gate ignored users behind an additional check.
-  - When "show hidden" is active, continue to hide posts from ignored users.
-  - Add a "Show posts from ignored users" button to the toolbar.
-  - Clicking the button reveals a text input.
-  - The user must type "i am an idiot" to reveal the posts.
-  - Show an error snackbar if the input is incorrect.

-## Completed

 - [x] Add snackbar notifications for showing/hiding content.
   - "Displaying XX hidden posts"
   - "Hiding YY posts"